 Hi, my name is Bernadette Hurley, I have always lived in Cardiff as have my three children aged 18-24.
-I am a High School Teacher and Chaplain by trade, but at present I am developing a model of engagement/rehabilitation to serve my daughter Emily-Rose (24) and others, who like her, have non-visible disabilities.
+I am a High School Teacher and Chaplain by trade, but at present I am developing a model of engagement/rehabilitation to serve my adult daughter Emily-Rose and others, who like her, have non-visible disabilities.

 Emily has several medical conditions that include a brain Injury, amnesia, bi-lateral hearing loss and chronic lung disease.
 These injuries are a result of a hypoxic episode that she sustained immediately prior to her birth.
 (Her brain was starved of oxygen.)